opencasestudies/opencasestudies.github.io/README.md

 4. Knit the file — it will appear automatically on `blog.html`

+## Adding an Event

+1. Create a new `.Rmd` file in the `events/` directory
+2. Name it with the format `YYYY-MM-DD-your-event-title.Rmd`
+3. Edit the file `events.Rmd` accordingly to link to your event page
+4. Knit the file and commit the HTML - HTML from `events/` is not automatically rendered

 ## Adding or Updating a Team Member

 -   Each team member has a directory under `team/` named with first initial followed by last name (e.g. `cwright` for Carrie Wright)